samsahu2007/loom/src/test_results/static_file_generator_audit.md

 ### 1.3 Changes in `test_table.py`

-Changed the testing method by comparing using Abstract Syntax Tree method rather than comparing whole html string.
+Changed the testing method by comparing using Abstract Syntax Tree method rather than comparing whole html string for cleaner code.

 ---